 Nuclear regulation and monitoring

 We and other agencies monitor environmental levels of radiation through the sampling of air, drinking water, foods, and upon beaches.
 Businesses and organisations wishing to use radioactive materials must be licensed and these are enforced by the Environment Agency.

-Allerdale Borough Council is part of RIMNET a network that advises the Government and local authorities on actions following if a radiation incident occurred.
+Allerdale Borough Council is part of RIMNET, a network that advises the Government and local authorities on actions following a radiation incident.
 More information can be found on the Gov.UK website.

 Mobile phone signals